 In addition to liabilities, the statements of financial position report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized until that time.
-For the School District, deferred inflows of resources include property taxes, pension, OPEB and unavailable revenue.
-Property taxes represent amounts for which there is an enforceable legal claim as of June 30, 2019, but which were levied to finance fiscal year 2020 operations.
+For the School District, deferred inflows of resources include property taxes, payment in lieu of taxes, pension, OPEB and unavailable revenue.
+Property taxes and payment in lieu of taxes represent amounts for which there is an enforceable legal claim as of June 30, 2020, but which were levied to finance fiscal year 2021 operations.
 These amounts have been recorded as a deferred inflow on both the government-wide statement of net position and governmental fund financial statements.
 Unavailable revenue is reported only on the governmental funds balance sheet, and represents receivables which will not be collected within the available period.
 For the School District, unavailable revenue may include delinquent property taxes, income taxes, grants and entitlements and miscellaneous revenue.
 These amounts are deferred and recognized as an inflow of resources in the period the amounts become available.
 The details of these unavailable revenues are identified on the Reconciliation of Total Governmental Fund Balances to Net Position of Governmental Activities.
 Deferred inflows of resources related to pension and OPEB plans are reported on the government-wide statement of net position.
 (See Notes 11 and 12).